+The Trustees will be reliant on the information presented by their investment advisors and investment managers regarding the extent to which an investment manager allows for ESG in making their investment decisions.
 The Trustees take those factors into account in the selection, retention and realisation of investments as follows:

-Selection of investments: assess the investment manager's ESG integration credentials and capabilities, including stewardship, as a routine part of requests for information/proposals as well as through other regular reporting channels.
+Selection of investments: Assess the investment managers' ESG integration credentials and capabilities, including stewardship, as a routine part of requests for information/ proposals as well as through other regular reporting channels.